IAF delivers programs and services to support a thriving agriculture and food sector in British Columbia.

 IAF’s Board of Directors have led a number of strategic initiatives in recent years.
 From addressing the future of the agriculture sector in BC, to assisting the sector during the pandemic, the Board acts quickly and responds to issues facing the industry wherever possible.

-Here are a few of the strategic initiatives since 2020:
+Here are a few of the strategic initiatives:

 AGRICULTURAL CLIMATE SOLUTIONS